Photo: Filip Petkovski

-I am a Ph.D. student in the Linguistics and Central Eurasian Studies (CEUS) departments at Indiana University in Bloomington.
+I am Assistant Professor of Linguistics at Swarthmore College.
+My Ph.D. is from the Linguistics and Central Eurasian Studies (CEUS) departments at Indiana University in Bloomington.
 I hold an M.A. in Central Eurasian Studies (2012) from IU, as well as an M.A. in Linguistics (2010) from the University of Washington in Seattle.
 I received my undergraduate degree in both linguistics and anthropology (2005) from Brandeis University in Waltham, MA.

 The focus of my work is Turkic languages, especially Kazakh and Kyrgyz.
-My research interests include phonological theory, phonetics, historical and socio-historical linguistics, and language description and documentation.
-I also work on computational models of Turkic phonology and morphology, and my Masters thesis examined sonority-based unfaithfulness across syllable boundaries in Turkic languages.
-I spent a year doing field work in Kyrgyzstan in 2007-2008 on a Fulbright.
+My research encompasses the subfields of phonology, phonetics, historical and socio-historical linguistics, symbolic computational linguistics, and language description and documentation.
+My doctoral dissertation was an ultrasound study of the articulatory correlates of the anteriority contrast in the vowels of three Turkic languages, and my Masters thesis examined sonority-based unfaithfulness across syllable boundaries in Turkic languages.

 - L303/L503 —